 The RQi™ offers a number of unique benefits, it …

-we run a 2 1/2-day RQi Practitioner Course for people who want to use the RQi with their clients.
-This course is for experienced coaches, Occupational Psychologists and other learning and development (L&D) professionals with experience in employee wellbeing.
-To find-out more about the Practitioner Training, please email: email@example.com or call 020 8673 5587.
+We run a two and a half-day RQi Practitioner Course for people who want to use the RQi with their clients.
+This course is for experienced coaches, Occupational Psychologists and other learning and development (L&D) professionals with responsibility for employee wellbeing and development.
+To find-out more about the Practitioner Training, please email: firstname.lastname@example.org or call 020 8673 5587.